joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 5. Click on **Stop Backup**
 6. Select **Delete Backup Data** _(this is non-reversible)_
 7. Type in the name of the **Backup Item** and select **Stop Backup**

+#### Review unused Public IPs

+Public IP addresses allow Internet resources to communicate inbound to Azure resources.
+Public IP addresses enable Azure resources to communicate to the Internet and public-facing Azure services.

+The address is dedicated to the resource until it’s unassigned by you.
+A resource without a public IP assigned can communicate outbound.
+Azure dynamically assigns an available IP address that isn’t dedicated to the resource.

+When resources get created, sometimes they will create a Public IP, these can be removed as part of the build but left in the Resource Groups.
+We want to remove unattached Public Ips to save money.

+_Note: In some cases, the Product Owner may need to be consulted before any changes are made, as some of the resources may be inflight projects or required._

+1. Log in to the Azure Portal and navigate to the [Public IP Addresses](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Network%2FPublicIpAddresses "Azure Portal - Public IP Addresses") blade
+2. Look in the ‘Associated to’ column and if not required click on the Public IP
+3. Click Delete